Legal guardian: Sweden

 Swedish parental law (the Parental Code) regulates legal guardianship for both children and disabled adults.
 Legal guardianship for unaccompanied minors is regulated by a law of its own.
 Except for normal parenthood, the guardianship is assigned by the district court and supervised by the Chief Guardian, a municipal authority that is mandatory in every Swedish municipality.
 What is included in the field of guardianship is decided by the district court.
 The responsibility for health care and nursing is never included in the guardianship for adults, but is always so for minors.
 The guardianship for adults can take two legal forms, "conservator" or "administrator".
 The main difference between these two is that an "administrator" has the sole permission to take legal actions within the field of the guardianship.
 A guardianship can have different legal forms for different parts of the guardianship.
 Such things as basic human rights is never denied the ward by this law, but some of them can be denied by other laws.
 A conservator is normally assigned with the approval of the ward.
 But if the physical conditions of the ward does not permit him to give such approval, a conservator can be assigned anyhow.
 Everything a conservator does for his ward have to be approved by him, or can be assumed to be approved by him.
 For more complex situations, like taking loans or selling of a house, he or she needs approval from the local authorities.
 Once a year a legally assigned guardian have to send his accounting to the Chief Guardian for review.

-Since the year 2017, the ward can, while she still have her mental abilities, write a special future letter of attorney (Framtidsfullmakt) which later can be used when she loses her abilities.
+Since 2017, the ward can, while she still have her mental abilities, write a special future letter of attorney (Framtidsfullmakt) which later can be used when she loses her abilities.
 How such a letter should be written is described in detail in the paternal law, and normally follows the principles of a will.
-This law was created since it in Sweden is unclear if a normal letter of attorney is valid after the ward has lost her abilities.
+This law was created since in Sweden, it is unclear if a normal letter of attorney is valid after the ward has lost her abilities.